-Our Sportsbook and Trading Director, Tom Molloy, discusses the new trends since COVID-19 and the outlook for the sports betting market in Asia
+Sportsbook and Trading Director Tom Molloy discusses the new trends since COVID-19 with Asia Gaming Brief

 Have you noted any new trends since Covid?